taeram/gpx-to-map-vbulletin/README.md

 * Clicking the "Toggle Map Size" link switches the map between default and full sized
 * Customizable map marker and link colours

-For what's changed between releases, see the [CHANGELOG](CHANGELOG.md).
+For what's changed between releases, see the [Releases](https://github.com/taeram/gpx-to-map-vbulletin/releases) page.

 # Licensing
 This code is distributed under the [MIT License](LICENSE).